Judging 4-H at fairs and challenge events

 Some projects require specialist judging training.
 For example, horse project judging.
 After you have applied, a staff member will notify you if any special training is required.

 As a 4-H judge, your comments and questions can encourage and support youth!

-It is important that 4-H Cloverbud evaluators understand the importance of their role, and represent positive models of the behavior we wish children to develop.
+It is important that 4-H Cloverbud evaluators understand the importance of their role with our youngest members.
+Judges should model the positive behavior we wish children to develop.